James McQueen (writer)

 James Stuart McQueen (5 August 1934 – 19 December 1998) was an Australian novelist, short story writer, and environmental activist.
 His work is noted for its powerful, often confronting, portrayals of the Tasmanian landscape and its inhabitants, exploring themes of masculinity, violence, and nature conservation.

 An outspoken advocate for the environment, his activism, particularly his involvement in the Franklin Dam protests, significantly influenced his writing.

 Early life

 Born in Ulverstone, Tasmania, McQueen worked in a wide range of occupations before dedicating himself to literature.
 He pursued studies at the National Art School in Sydney and later completed a four-year accountancy course.
-He was married to his first wife, Rosemary, with whom he had two children.
+He and his first wife, Rosemary, had two children.

 Writing career and activism

 McQueen began writing fiction seriously in 1975 and committed to it as a full-time profession in 1977.
 He and his second wife, Barbara, settled in Nabowla, near Scottsdale in north-eastern Tasmania.
 There, they cultivated orchids (Orchidaceae) professionally, a passion that led to their co-authoring two books on the subject.

 McQueen was a prolific author.
 He published over 150 short stories in Australian and international journals, which were later gathered in six collections.
 He also wrote five novels for adults, several works of children's and young adult fiction, and multiple non-fiction books.

 A defining aspect of McQueen's later life was his environmental activism.
 In the early 1980s, he was arrested during protests against the proposed dam on the Franklin River.

 This experience directly influenced his work, notably the novel Hook’s Mountain (1982), and his non-fiction book The Franklin: Not Just a River (1983).
 In a frank 1990 interview with Island magazine, he also discussed his personal struggles with alcoholism, but remained a lifelong resident of Tasmania, a setting that dominated his literary imagination.